ContentSquare/chproxy/README.md

     heartbeat_interval: 1m

     # User configuration for heart beat requests.
+    # Credentials of the first user in clusters.users will be used for heart beat requests to clickhouse.
     heartbeat:
       # An interval for checking all cluster nodes for availability
       # By default each node is checked for every 5 seconds.